-But the summer greenhouse can be punishing for plants.
-All that light and heat that made your plants so happy in the winter is now working against you, and the plants that you have cared for can start to swoon like a southern belle if not watered every day.
+All that light and heat that made your plants so happy in the winter will now be working against you, and the plants that you have cared so diligently for can start to swoon like a southern belle if not watered every day.

 There are some very simple watering systems that can take the pressure off your plants and give you peace of mind.
 A drip irrigation system that relies on a battery-powered timer could be all you need to keep everyone happy and hydrated.

-You can find micro-irrigation supplies in many places but one of my favorites is The Drip Store, at Dripirigation.com.
-They have kits designed specifically for greenhouse gardening ranging from basic to deluxe.
+You can find micro-irrigation supplies in many places but one of our favorites is The Drip Store, at Dripirrigation.com.
+They have kits designed specifically for greenhouse gardening ranging from entry-level to more advanced systems.

-I purchased an Orbit digital timer that allows me to set the frequency and duration of watering.
-It is basic, but will do the job.
-For about $80.00, a hose, and less than 2 hours of my time, I have the freedom to leave my plants in the competent care of my watering system for weeks.
+We suggest an Orbit digital timer or something similar that allows you to set the frequency and duration of watering.
+It is basic but will do the job.
+For about $80.00, a hose, and less than two hours of time, you’ll have the freedom to leave your plants in the competent care of a watering system for weeks.

-One last tip – I have only three spigots to cover my ½ acre lot.
-With some creative use of hoses and pvc, I’ve managed to cover separate zones for the greenhouse, my vegetable garden, the dry sunny bank that has been transformed into a pollinator buffet for bees and butterflies, and the native plant perimeter along the property line.
+For those of you who only have a few spigots to cover a relatively large space, with some basic ingenuity through the use of hoses and PVC, you can create separate zones for your greenhouse, vegetable garden, that dry sunny bank that has been transformed into a pollinator buffet for bees and butterflies, and your the native plant perimeter along the property line.

 How?
-This lovely little gizmo!
-One hose for the greenhouse, one covers the soaker hoses in the veggie garden, one covers the soaker hoses on the perimeter and the pollinator buffet, and the last one handles my pots on the deck.
+Simply use a hose splitter.
+You can use one hose for the greenhouse, one to cover the soaker hoses in the veggie garden, one for the soaker hoses on the perimeter and the pollinator buffet, and the last to handle your pots on the deck.
 The lawn?
-Well, until I can convince my husband that it is not an environmentally wise choice, it just has to go brown in the summer.
+Well, until you can convince your husband or wife that it is not an environmentally wise choice, it just has to go brown in the summer.

 So there you have it!
 Take some time off, and take care of your plants at the same time.